 As North Carolina's only representative on the Appropriations Committee, I have a particular responsibility to advocate for federal programs and initiatives that create jobs, expand opportunity, and improve the quality of life for our state's families, businesses, and communities.
-Over the years, I have helped secure funding for local projects such as the new North Carolina National Guard headquarters in Raleigh, the Environmental Protection Agency research facility in RTP, and major improvements to our region's highways and rail system.
-You can find descriptions of my project requests for Fiscal Years 2008-2011 below.
+Over the years, I have helped secure funding for local projects such as the North Carolina National Guard headquarters in Raleigh, the Environmental Protection Agency research facility in RTP, and major improvements to our region's highways and rail system.

 In this era of limited federal resources, it is more important than ever for me to know which programs my constituents rely on and care about so that I can advocate for them forcefully in the annual appropriations process.